-Disability Awareness Week May 30th - June 5th, 2021- "Let's Talk Ability!"
+Disability Awareness Week May 29th - June 4th, 2022 - "Adapt - Improvise - Overcome!"

 Disability Awareness week is held annually to conduct a strategic public awareness campaign to promote enhanced supports for persons with disabilities of all types and of all ages.
-The campaign this year included virtual events, in-person events, contests, and activities, as well as social media, radio, public service announcements, news releases, and posters to promote DAW.
+The campaign this year included virtual events, in-person events, contests, awards and activities, as well as social media, radio, public service announcements, news releases, and posters to promote DAW.

-Disability Awareness Week relies heavily on collaboration of staff and volunteers from the Neil Squire Society who work with the Premier's Council to stage the many activities during this week.
-The activities this year included a kick-off event on May 29th in Fredericton co-hosted by Opal Family Services, a virtual presentation from Robert Hampson to public schools and to residents of New Brunswick, Red Shirt Day, and the annual provincial Walk and Roll event.
-Many of our events were hosted with reduced attendance or virtually due to the ongoing challenges associated with the COVID-19 pandemic.
+Disability Awareness Week relied heavily on collaboration of staff and volunteers from the Neil Squire Society who worked with the Premier's Council to stage the many activities during this week.
+The activities this year included a kick-off event on May 29th in St. George co-hosted by the St. George Community Living Centre, two virtual presentations to public schools and to residents of New Brunswick (one in French and one in English), a Picnic in the Park event, and the annual provincial Walk and Roll event.
+The Walk and Roll event also took place featuring a virtual component, due to the COVID-19 pandemic.

-During DAW 2021, Cassandra Mazariegos was named recipient of the Randy Dickinson Scholarship.
+During DAW 2022, Alexandre Hayward was named recipient of the Randy Dickinson Scholarship.
 This \$2000 scholarship is awarded annually to a New Brunswick student with a disability studying in a recognized program at a New Brunswick post-secondary education institution.

-Zein and Rosita Elabdin, owners of Choco Zein in Saint John, received the Council's Employer Recognition Award for their continued work in the area of employment for persons with a disability.
-Deb McDonald, Executive Director of Community Autism Centre Inc. in Saint John, received the Provincial Award in recognition of their outstanding service to the community and their involvement in bettering the lives of families with children with disabilities.
-Lastly, Dr. Colleen O'Connell, Research Chief at the Stan Cassidy Centre for Rehabilitation, received the Honourable Andy Scott Award for championing the improvement of rehabilitation treatments and the development of effective supports for persons with disabilities across New Brunswick.
+Dixie Lee - Shediac received the Council's Employer Recognition Award for their continued work in the area of employment for persons with a disability.
+Ability New Brunswick received the Provincial Award in recognition of their outstanding service to the community and their involvement in bettering the lives of families with children with disabilities.
+Lastly, Clarence Bastarache of Bathurst, NB received the Honourable Andy Scott Award for creating and supporting community programs and acting as a lifelong role model and advocate for persons with disabilities in New Brunswick.

-United Nations International Day for Persons with a Disability - December 3, 2021 inclusive, accessible, and sustainable post-COVID-19 world
+United Nations International Day for Persons with a Disability - December 3, 2022

-Annually, the Premier's Council hosts an event on December 3rd in recognition of the United Nations International Day of Persons with Disabilities.
-The theme in 2021 was Leadership and participation of persons with disabilities toward an
+Annually, the Premier's Council hosts an event in recognition of the United Nations International Day of Persons with Disabilities.
+The theme in 2022 was